Glossary

 Agent

 An AI automation worker that runs inside your Space.
-An Agent responds to triggers (schedules, webhooks, events, manual commands) and takes action: creating tasks, updating records, leaving comments, sending notifications.
-You interact with agents through the chat interface or by setting up Skills.
+An Agent responds to triggers (messages in Ask Anything, schedules, webhooks, events) and takes action: creating tasks, updating records, leaving comments, building dashboards, sending notifications.
+See Agents.

 Appearance